NVSL/cfiddle-cluster/README.md

 ./cfiddle-cluster/install_docker.sh
 ```

-From here on we'll refer to the IP address of the head node as `HEAD_ADDR`, and the addresses of the workers as `WORKER_0_ADDR` and `WORKER_1_ADDR`.
+From here on we'll refer to the IP address of the head node as
+`HEAD_ADDR`, and use `WORKER_ADDRS` to refer to the list of workers.
+Both of these can be set in `config.sh`.

 If you get your machines from a cloud provider, they have two IP
-addresses -- An private IP address on the cloud provider's network
+addresses -- An private IP address on the cloud provider's network and
-and a public address that you can SSH into.
-We are going to use
+a public address that you can SSH into.
+We are going to use the
-the _internal_ addresses for setting up the cluster.
+_external_ addresses for setting up the cluster.

 ## Step 2: Setting up Head Node

 SSH into the head node.
-Edit `config.sh` to include the IP addresses of your machines:
+Edit `config.sh` to include the IP addresses
+of your machines:

 ```
 cd cfiddle-cluster